maickrau/GraphAligner/README.md

 Seeding:

 - `-s` External seeds.
 Load seeds from a .gam file.
+You can input multiple files with `-s file1 -s file2 ...` or `-s file1 file2 ...`
 - `--seeds-mum-count` MUM seeds.
 Use the n longest maximal unique matches. -1 for all MUMs
 - `--seeds-mem-count` MEM seeds.
 Use the n longest maximal exact matches. -1 for all MEMs
 - `--seeds-mxm-length` MUM/MEM minimum length.
 Don't use MUMs/MEMs shorter than n